gdexlab/tcp-load-balancer/rfd/001-tcp-load-balancer-design-doc.md

 ### Health Checks
 The load balancer removes unhealthy upstreams if it is unable to connect to the host while handling a client connection.
 The health checks could include a grace period, or some request-forwarding backoff, allowing for n attempts before removal, but for simplicity, this project will immediately remove the host from available hosts upon a single failed connection.

+The load balancer will store a registry of all hosts and with health status for each host.
+A separate go routing will periodically recheck unhealthy hosts so that statuses can be updated when health is restored.
+A host which allows connections will be considered healthy.

 ## Demonstrating Functionality

 The current plan (subject to change with implementation) to demonstrate successful functionality of the project will be to initialize and connect a few hosts and a client as part of the main.go file for the load balancer.
 This should provide a quick way to test local development while iterating on a solution.
 Log statements will output actions for simple observability.
-The app will be run with `go run main.go`, and a pre-built binary to work on 64-bit Linux machines will eventually be included once the app is complete.
+The app will be run with `go run main.go`.
 In a future version, the service would either allow configuration for upstream hosts, or expose methods for registering new upstream hosts, but that will be out of scope for now.

-A random available port will be selected to start up the service, and manual testing/access could be done via tcp utilities like telnet if desired, e.g. `telnet localhost [PORT DISPLAYED AT STARTUP]`
+A random available port will be selected to start up the service unless a port is passed with `-p` as a flag.
+Manual testing/access could be done via tcp utilities like telnet if desired, e.g. `telnet localhost [PORTNUMBER]`

 Additionally, basic unit tests will be included to validate key features.